ReneNulschDE/mbapi2020/README.md

 ### Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.
 * There are two ways to install.
 First you can download the folder custom_component and copy it into your Home-Assistant config folder.
-Second option is to install HACS (Home Assistant Custom Component Store) and this repo as a custom repository.
+Second option is to install HACS (Home Assistant Custom Component Store) and add this repo as a custom repository.
 (HACS, Integrations, three dots in the upper right corner, ...)
 * [How to install a custom component?](https://www.google.com/search?q=how+to+install+custom+components+home+assistant)
 * [How to install HACS?](https://hacs.xyz/docs/installation/prerequisites)
 ### Configuration